Working Papers

 Time Averaging Meets Labor Supplies of Heckman, Lochner, and Taber (with Victoria Gregory, Lars Ljungqvist, and Thomas J. Sargent)

-We incorporate time-averaging into the canonical model of Heckman, Lochner, and Taber (1998) (HLT) to study retirement decisions, government policies, and their interaction with the aggregate labor supply elasticity.
-The HLT model forced all agents to retire at age 65, while our model allows them to choose career lengths.
-A benchmark social security system puts all of our workers at corner solutions of their career-length choice problems and lets our model reproduce HLT model outcomes.
-But alternative tax and social security arrangements dislodge some agents from those corners, bringing associated changes in equilibrium prices and human capital accumulation decisions.
-A reform that links social security benefits to age but not to employment status eliminates the implicit tax on working beyond 65.
-High taxes with revenues returned lump-sum keep agents off corner solutions, raising the aggregate labor supply elasticity and threatening to bring about a ``dual labor market'' in which many people decide not to supply labor.
+We add endogenous career lengths to the Heckman, Lochner, and Taber (1998a) (HLT) model with its credit markets and within-period labor supply indivisibilities, all of which are essential features of Ljungqvist and Sargent (2006) “time-averaging.”
+A benchmark social security system puts all workers at corner solutions of their retirement decisions.
+That lets our model reproduce most outcomes in HLT’s model with its inelastic labor supply and mandatory retirement date for all types of workers.
+Eight types of workers are indexed by pairs of innate abilities and choices of education levels.
+Tax and social security arrangements can dislodge some types of agents from those corners, bringing associated changes in equilibrium prices, college enrollments, and onthe-job human capital accumulations.
+A reform that links social security benefits to age but not to employment status eliminates an implicit tax on working beyond age 65.
+High tax rates with revenues returned lump-sum keep agents off corner solutions, raising the aggregate labor supply elasticity and threatening to bring about a “dual labor market” in which many people decide not to supply labor.

 Published/Accepted Papers